-Andy Winter began working for Brighton Housing Trust in 1985, initially as a residential support worker before becoming manager of BHT’s residential alcohol and drug services.
-Between 1996 and 2000 he undertook original research into drug related deaths in Brighton and Hove.
+I have worked for Brighton Housing Trust since 1985, initially as a residential support worker before becoming manager of our residential alcohol, drug and mental health services.
+Between 1996 and 2000 I undertook original research into drug related deaths in Brighton and Hove.

-As a local councillor in the late 1980’s he chaired Brighton Council’s Licensing Committee where he oversaw a reduction in alcohol-related violence in clubs and pubs.
-He remains concerned about the impact alcohol misuse and drug addiction has on the lives of individuals and their families, as well as on the economy of the City.
+I was a local councillor in the late 1980’s and chaired Brighton Council’s Licensing Committee.
+In partnership with Sussex Police, we oversaw a reduction in alcohol-related violence in clubs and pubs.
+I remain concerned about the impact alcohol misuse and drug addiction has on the lives of individuals and their families, as well as on the economy of the City.

-Disclaimer: The views expressed in this blog are those of Andy Winter and should not be assumed to be the formal policy of BHT.
+Disclaimer: The views expressed in this blog are my own and should not be assumed to be the formal policy of BHT.
 For clarification, please email me.